DennisEder/camera-slider/README.md

-# camera-slider
+# Camera-slider with two stepper motors and a Raspberry Pi 3B+
-This repository is used for a raspberry pi-based camera-slider Development is still ongoing, so further information and a detailed description coming soon!
+**CAUTION:** Development is still ongoing, so further information and a detailed description coming soon.
+If you would like to contribute, just send a pull request!

+*********

+# General
+This repository provides a comprehensive description of my approach building a camera-slider with a Raspberry Pi 3B+ and NEMA17 stepper motors.
+One the one hand, it should be a kind of a project documentation for myself, one the other hand it can be seen as a step-by-step guide for others, who are also interested in building a camera-slider like this!

+## Used components:
+* Rapsberry Pi 3B+
+* 2x NEMA17 - 17HD48002H-22B stepper motor
+* 2x TB660 stepper driver (9-42V)
+* 12V DC Power supply

+********

 # Implementation
 ## Mechanical development